Current Utility Rates

 Conserving water use is a great way to save money on a utility bill.
 Find programs, rebates, and resources on the Water Conservation page.

 The City of St. Petersburg's Water Resources Department is committed to providing quality water to meet the needs and enjoyment of St. Pete’s residents.
-Direct any questions about water to the 24-hour Dispatch Line at 727-893-7261.
+Direct any questions about water to the Mayor's Action Center at 727-893-7111.

 St. Petersburg protects the health and safety of its citizens by safely and efficiently disposing of wastewater through the City's sewer system.
 No economical method exists to measure how much water residents discharge into the wastewater system.
 Therefore, the amount residents are charged for sewage disposal is measured by the amount of water registered on the meter.
 That includes a base charge that is billed by the size of their water meter, and a consumption charge based on how much water they use during the monthly billing period.